Ola Electric scooter to have a starting price of Rs 99,999; Check out details

 Ola will adopt a direct-to-consumer model for sales of its scooter.

-Ola Electric's e-scooter had caused a bit of stir in the market when the bookings for it opened.
-Ola's electric scooter had received over 1 lakh reservations within the first 24 hours of bookings opening in India making it the most pre-booked scooter in the world, the firm had explained a statement.
+The company's e-scooter had caused a bit of stir in the market when its bookings opened.
+In July, Ola's electric scooter had received over 1 lakh reservations within the first 24 hours of bookings opening in India making it the most pre-booked scooter in the world.

 Also Read: Ola Electric Scooter Launch Live Updates: From price to range, what to expect